Sebastiaanvdeursen/Team-Trein/README.md

 By typing large you run the chosen algorithm on the Netherlands and by typing small you only use Holland.

 Adding hist after iterations to the command creates a histogram using the result, adding all also gives the average and uses plotter to add fitted lines.
-These results will be bad if to little iterations are run.
+These results will be bad if too little iterations are run.
 This can only be used on iterations not on time.
+Adding hist or all is optional.

-to run the plant propagation algorithm you use:
+To run the plant propagation algorithm you use the code:
 ```
 python main.py large/small plant
 ```